Things to Do

 They have a variety of ATV’s and Side by Side’s to rent, including the Honda Rancher 420 4×4 ES, Yamaha Rhinos 4×4 and Kawasaki Teryx 4 4×4.
 Their machines feature automatic transmissions or electric shift and are all 4×4 making it easy and fun for everyone to operate.

 This is the PLACE for all ATV lovers, especially since Temple Hill Resort is located right at the base of one of the best OHV systems around.
-So camp right here at the park (parking available for ATV trailers) and then ride straight up the hills or stop in at our office and pick up an Arapeen OHV Trail System map to explore additional roads of adventure.
+So camp right here at the park (parking available for ATV trailers) and then ride straight up the hills.
+You can purchase an Arapeen OHV Trail System map from http://www.utahatvtrails.org/ or from https://www.amazon.com/dp/B0716K5XH4 if you want to explore additional roads of adventure.

 The mountains around Sanpete Valley offer some of the best fishing and hunting opportunities in Utah.
 Licenses can be purchased on-line from www.wildlife.utah.gov, where you will also find information regarding current conditions.